Advanced hotspot overview

 See if the hotspot is added to the denylist.

-See the HNT wallet address associated to the hotspot.
+See the Solana wallet address associated to the hotspot.

 Get info about the Hotspot manufacturers metrics.